I am a HCI researcher, Technology consultant, and 4th year Phd candidate at Northwestern University.

 Updates & News

-March 2025 - 📊 Posters accepted to the NU IPHAM Public Health Summit 2025 and the 13th Scientific Meeting of the International Society of Research on Internet Interventions, respectively; and 3 qualifying exams later, I am a PhD Candidate 🎉
+April 2025 - I presented a poster about my work to the 📊 NU IPHAM Public Health Summit 2025 and have an accepted poster talk at the 13th Scientific Meeting of the International Society of Research on Internet Interventions (ISRII)

-Feb 2025 - 🏅 Recently awarded the ARCC 2025 Partnership Development Grant to create a community advisory board for my work creating an intervention to support the work of frontline workers in domestic violence! 📝 My undergrad (now graduated) mentee’s paper on using crowdsourcing to identify triggers for photosensitive epilepsy was accepted to CHI LBW
+Feb 2025 - 🏅 Recently awarded the ARCC 2025 Partnership Development Grant to create a community advisory board for my work creating an intervention to support the work of frontline workers in domestic violence! 📊 My undergrad (now graduated) mentee’s paper on using crowdsourcing to identify triggers for photosensitive epilepsy was accepted to CHI LBW!